WillBridge0789/WillBridge0789.github.io/blog.md

 Organizing and cleaning up code, making everything readable and leaving comments to explain what block of code is doing what.

 ### 4. What is one thing that programmers hate doing?
+Micromanagement and being micromanaged.

+# Sprint 3: Technical Article
+### 1. What is pseudocode and how does it help with programming?
+It helps with planning the project out(code layout, functions that can be used, etc.), helps with questions for unknowns, and possibly helps with defensive programming.

+# Sprint 4: React Intro
+### 1. Do you think JavaScript Frameworks and Libraries are easy or hard to use?
+Why?
+React was a little easier just because you are making functions in separate sections as opposed to being on 1 whole file.

+### 2. What Frameworks or Libraries are you interested in learning more about?
+I would like to know more about react just so I can get a comfortable feel for it.

+### 3. Find one emerging JavaScript tool that you would like to learn more about or use in your final project.
+Maybe Angular?
+And that's not a guarantee that I'll be able to have time to learn it to use it in the final project.

+# Sprint 5: CLI
+### 1. What have you learned about CLIs?
+Do you think they are scary?
+I've learned that without a single concept of knowing how CLI's work, it can hinder your workflow.
+In turn, it CAN be scary because if you also dont know which command to use when a specific situation occurs, it could erase your work!

+### 2. If you were to build a CLI, what would it do?
+Make it to where it asks if you're sure you want to execute a command before executing it.
+I'd also include a "advice" part per command to give you an idea of what COULD happen after execution.

+### 3. List some ideas that without a Framework, would take you a long time to code
+A portfolio website or any web app really...

+# Sprint 6: Halfway!
+### 1. Now that you are halfway through bootcamp, what has been the biggest hurdle that you have gone past?
+What do you think is going to be the next biggest thing to power through?
+Having a basic understanding of Javascript as a whole.
+My next biggest hurdle that I HAVE to power through is planning correctly.
+I've been having trouble planning things before coding them out and wondering if I'm even planning correctly to where it benefits me in the long run.
+The fight continues I suppose.

+### 2. Compared to earlier, what are three ideas you might want to do for your final project?
+Are they the same ideas as before, or have they changed now that you understand more about the technology and your limitations?
+I'm now stuck between making like a mock comic web site or a mock game website.
+So yes, it has changed since then.

+### 3. What surprised you about your first week in Python and how was it different from your first week in JavaScript?
+I studied a little bit more Python than I did with Javascript back in 2016.
+It suprised me how much I remembered about it when we had a session on the basics.

+# Sprint 7: Python
+### 1. What are some similarities and differences you can see with JS and Python?
+JS and Python have a lot of methods are are similar to each other and that work the same way.
+The obvious difference is the syntax.

+### 2. If you had started with Python instead of JS, how do you think the Bootcamp would be different?
+Would you have benefited?
+I think it'd be confusing because where we started with Front-end languages (HTML, CSS), then just jump into a back-end like Python, AND THEN jump back into a front-end like Javascript would make me lose translation of how things tie together.

+### 3. Think of a project or tech based tool that you use often and think about what the database structure might look like for it.
+Do you feel like you have a better understanding of how it works now and could you see yourself enjoying building something like that in the future?
+I don't know.
+I definitely see myself building something in the future but as to what I'm looking forward to building specifically, I don't know.

+# Sprint 8: Django 1
+### 1. What are you struggling with the most in the Tech Stack so far and why?
+Some Python and Django.
+Python and Django are HUGE and I dont feel like I'm understanding enough of it to get a decent foothold on the concepts that make it work.

+### 2. What companies or people (local or not) would you like to hear talk during a Bootcamp lunch and learn?
+Honestly all the Awesome inc partner companies.

+### 3. After having built your first full-stack application, what things in your repertoire are a sticking point for you?
+Were you able to reconnect your React Restaurant to your Backend Bistro code?
+If so, what was that like, and if not, what hurdles did you need to jump?
+I haven't and a hurdle I need to jump is trying NOT to figure out what goes on under the hood.